To read the latest Policy memorandum, click here.

-The U.S. Army War College International Fellows Hall of Fame was established to provide a prestigious and visible means of honoring USAWC IF graduates who have attained, through military merit, the highest positions in their nation's armed forces, or who have held an equivalent position by rank or responsibility in a multinational organization.
+USAWC International Hall of Fame: The U.S. Army War College International Fellows Hall of Fame, currently numbering over 70 members, provides a prestigious and visible means of honoring USAWC IF graduates who have attained, through military merit, the highest positions in their nation's armed forces, or who have held an equivalent position by rank or responsibility in a multinational organization.

-To qualify, the International Fellow must be a graduate of the U.S. Army War College and must have accomplished, through military merit, one of the following:
+Qualification: To qualify, the International Fellow must be a graduate of the U.S. Army War College and must have accomplished one of the following:

-- Be internationally recognized as having made a significant and enduring military or humanitarian contribution to international peace and stability.
+Note: At the USAWC Commandant's discretion, candidates who have made a significant and enduring military and humanitarian contribution to international peace and stability may also be considered.

-Upon receipt of a nomination packet, the USAWC will review it for completeness, accuracy, and suitability then forward it to the Commandant for recommendation.
-The USAWC will then forward approved recommendations, to the Deputy Assistant Secretary of the Army for Defense Exports and Cooperation (DASA (DE&C)) for concurrence and clearance by the Department of Defense and by the Department of State.
+Clearance Process: Upon receipt of a nomination packet, the USAWC will review it for completeness, accuracy, and suitability then forward it to the Deputy Commandant for his concurrence and recommendation.
+The USAWC will then forward approved recommendations, to the Deputy Assistant Secretary of the Army for Defense Exports and Cooperation (DASA-DEC) for concurrence and clearance by the Department of Defense and by the Department of State.
 After the final approval from the U.S. Army Chief of Staff, the USAWC will inform the nominating agency, requesting that they obtain approval from both the host government and the nominee to accept the induction.
-The nominating agency will advise the USAWC of acceptance, and coordinate the induction ceremony.
+DASA-DEC will advise the USAWC of Army Staffing recommendation and return the packet to the USAWC Commandant for approval.
 For nominees disapproved by Department of the Army or who decline induction, no further action is taken.
-The Department of the Army approval process takes approximately five to six months.
+The approval process takes approximately five to six months.
 The USAWC will not schedule an induction ceremony until a nomination is approved.